Twitter.com is a popular content hosting silo most well known for 140 character text notes.

 POSSE abbr note to twitter

 You may want to put an ellipsis character at the end of your POSSEd note to Twitter before your perma(short)link.
-Be sure to leave room for the ellipsis too: instead of just 1 character for a space before your permashortlink, save 4 characters for "... ", or 3 characters for "… " (ellipsis entity character).
+Be sure to leave room for the ellipsis too: instead of just 1 character for a space before your permashortlink, save 4 characters for "... ", or 2 characters for "… " (ellipsis entity character).
+Note Twitter now counts characters in a sensible fashion, they count codepoints in Unicode NFC: https://dev.twitter.com/docs/counting-characters.
 Ideally elide at a punctuation boundary (like sentence terminator or a comma - the above-mentioned CASSIS function does this too).
 Examples (which link to original posts after eliding with "... ")

 Exception, if your abbreviated tweet already has a ":" (colon) character at the end, no need for an ellipsis, simply append a space " " and your permashortlink.
 Examples which truncate after a ":"